onnyx-systems/onnyx-test-examples/example_2/README.md

 ### Relay Configuration

-The test is designed to work with Tasmota devices that have one or more relays.
-For devices with a single relay, the relay is typically referred to as "POWER" in the Tasmota firmware.
-For devices with multiple relays, they are referred to as "POWER1", "POWER2", etc.
+The test is designed to work with Tasmota devices that have relays.
+It always tests relay 1 (the primary relay).
+For devices with a single relay, the relay is typically referred to as "POWER" in the Tasmota firmware, while multi-relay devices refer to relays as "POWER1", "POWER2", etc.

-The `relay_number` parameter in the configuration specifies which relay to test:

-- For a single-relay device, use `relay_number: 1`
-- For multi-relay devices, use the appropriate relay number (1-8)

-If you're testing a single-relay device but experiencing issues, make sure `relay_number` is set to 1, as this is the default for most Tasmota devices.

 ## Running the Tests